realworldocaml/book/en/maps-and-hashtables.md

 type t

 val empty : t
+val touch : t -> string -> t
 val to_list : t -> (string * int) list
-val touch : t -> string -> t
 ```

 The intended behavior here is straightforward.  `Counter.empty`
-represents an empty collection of counts; `touch` increments the count
+represents an empty collection of frequency counts; `touch` increments
-of the specified string by 1; and `to_list` returns the list of
+the frequency count of the specified string by 1; and `to_list`
-non-zero string/count pairs.
+returns the list of non-zero frequencies.

 Here's the implementation.